microsoft/vstest-docs/docs/analyze.md

 data can be configured for each test settings that you create.

-Please refer [todo]() for instructions on creating a data collector and [todo]() if you're interesting in the architecture of data collection.
+Please refer [todo]() for instructions on creating a data collector and [todo]() if you're interested in the architecture of data collection.

 ## Acquisition
 A data collector should be made available either as a NuGet package (preferred)